Trial and Appellate Work

 - City of Pomona v.
 John Michael Faull, et al. – Successfully secured a defense verdict in an environmental contamination case involving numerous chemicals where we were asked to represent the defendant less than two months before trial.
-The City of Pomona alleged that the defendants’ operation of a bulk storage and distribution facility of hazardous chemicals for 50 years resulted in the contamination of soil and groundwater on its site and adjacent areas.
+The City of Pomona alleged that the defendant’s operation of a bulk storage and distribution facility containing hazardous chemicals for 50 years resulted in the contamination of soil and groundwater on its site and adjacent areas.
 Soil borings and groundwater logs detected significant concentrations of hazardous chemicals in each and every sample.
 With only three defendants remaining at the conclusion of trial, our client was the plaintiff’s target defendant.
-After a hard-fought bench trial, the judge ruled that plaintiff did not prove a single cause of action.
+However, after a hard-fought bench trial, the judge ruled that plaintiff did not prove a single cause of action against our client.

 - LaMonica v.
 Consumer Products Company – Secured a defense verdict for a worldwide consumer products company in a personal injury mesothelioma case alleging exposure from a personal care product allegedly tainted with asbestos and asbestos-containing joint compound products used on the job.
 After more than three months of trial, the jury returned a resounding 12-0 decision for our client.

 - Macpherson v.
-Pace – After an 8 week jury trial, secured a defense verdict in favor of the client, a small Bakersfield oil producer, who was sued by one of the largest California onshore oil producers, and others, for subsurface trespass and nuisance.
-The plaintiffs sought more than $35 million in damages relating to an alleged decrease in oil production.
-The jury deliberated for less than five hours before returning a verdict in favor of the client.
+Pace – Secured a defense verdict after an 8 week jury trial in favor of a small Bakersfield oil producer who was sued by one of the largest California onshore oil producers, and others, for subsurface trespass and nuisance.
+Plaintiffs sought $35+ million in damages relating to an alleged decrease in oil production.
+The jury deliberated for less than 5 hours before returning a verdict in favor of our client.